 “It took too long, but the industry has finally realised we need to more actively address the glaring diversity gap in creative agencies,” says FCB’s Global Chief Creative Officer Susan Credle.
 Here she shares what she’s personally doing to fill the diversity void – and what she wants her fellow agency colleagues to act on.

-A version of this article originally featured on Campaign.
+A version of this article originally appeared in Campaign.

 When I started my career in advertising, I had very few female leaders around me to look up to.
 My first agency job was intimidating.
 I felt like I’d be laughed out of the room (full of men) if I presented ideas that came from my truth.